 1 USDT = 1 $USD.
 That doesn’t matter which blockchain they are built on.

-If you have any questions about this guide then leave a comment below and we will get back to you!
+If you have any questions about this guide then leave a comment below and I will get back to you!

 If you liked this article on the best USDT wallets then make sure you share it with others!